noheton/shepard/CONTRIBUTING.md

 - clone Git repository
 - `cd` into the frontend folder
 - open command line, type in `npm install .`

-#### Type Support for `.vue` Imports in TS (optional)

-1. Disable the built-in TypeScript Extension
-   1. Run `Extensions: Show Built-in Extensions` from VSCode's command palette
-   2. Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`
-2. Reload the VSCode window by running `Developer: Reload Window` from the command palette.

 #### Local backend